bitfocus/companion-module-obs-studio/companion/HELP.md

 - current_text (Current text value of text sources)
 - volume (Current volume in dB of a source)
 - mute (Current audio mute state of a source)
-- monitor (Current audio monitoring state of a source)
+- monitor (Current audio monitoring type of a source)
+- monitor_active (Whether audio monitoring is enabled for a source)
 - sync_offset (Current audio sync offset of a source)
 - balance (Current audio balance of a source)
 - tracks (List of the audio mixer track numbers a source is routed to, e.g. [1, 3])